mraymond77/id-veth-peer/README.rst

 id-veth-peer.sh
 ======

 Creating a veth pair makes two interfaces, but there is no simple way to identify which interface is paired with which other interface.
-This is a simple bash script to identify the peer interface of a given veth interface in a linux specified linux network namespace.
+This is a simple bash script to identify the peer interface of a given veth interface in a given linux network namespace.

 I found this helpful in understanding various openstack network configurations.